 Exposure to pollution decreases cognitive performance and impairs neurological function in children due to childhood being a critical period for brain formation.
 It is imperative to take steps to limit children’s exposure to pollution because during important times of physiological development, pollutants can result in long-term health problems, dysfunction and disease.

-Children spend the majority of their time indoors at school.
-In these modern times, we spend most of our time indoors, so it becomes important to ask: what are schools doing to protect our children and their staff?
+Children spend the majority of their time indoors and at school.
+In these modern times, we all spend most of our time indoors, so it becomes important to ask: what are schools doing to protect our children and their staff?

 The Hong Kong Education Bureau (EDB) publishes health risk guidelines based on the government’s AQHI, but this does not fully account for PM2.5 which is considered by the WHO to be of great importance.
 Schools following these guidelines may be misguided by the AQHI in terms of actual health risk so should seek to aim higher than the government standard and look at global recommendations.